USMLE Pathway (North America)

 OUM has resources to help students prepare for USMLE Step 1, including a USMLE Personal Trainer course and personal guidance from faculty and academic advisors.

-Upon completing the pre-clinical modules and passing USMLE Step 1, OUM students become eligible to begin 72 weeks of clinical rotations at OUM-affiliated teaching hospitals throughout the United States.
+Upon completing the pre-clinical modules, the 8-week Clinical Skills Course, and passing USMLE Step 1, OUM students become eligible to begin 72 weeks of clinical rotations at OUM-affiliated teaching hospitals throughout the United States.
 The core clinical rotations cover 56 weeks, followed by 16 additional weeks of advanced electives.
 Students are required to begin clinical rotations within six months of passing USMLE Step 1.

 Clinical students will have an opportunity to train in both ambulatory and in-patient hospital settings.
 During core rotations, students are assigned to the clinical supervisor at the teaching facility to complete clerkship training.
 Together with the hands-on work, students complete PBL cases, directed learning activities, and supportive lectures associated with the clerkship.
 Students are required to view clinical lectures and take a written final examination for each core clerkship.